AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Business_Insights.md

 But there’s a strategic contradiction:

 * while digital commerce adoption globally accelerated,
-* this business remained heavily tied to offline channels.
+* This business remained heavily tied to offline channels.

 At the same time:

-* overall revenue was declining from 2018 onward.
+* Overall revenue was declining from 2018 onward.

 This raises a critical strategic question:

 > Is insufficient E-Commerce investment contributing to long-term revenue decline?

-The dashboard cannot fully answer this yet — but it clearly signals where leadership should investigate next.
+The dashboard cannot fully answer this yet
+But it clearly signals where leadership should investigate next.

 ---